quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Sending UDP datagrams is very CPU intensive on some platforms.
 A data receiver can decrease its CPU usage by reducing the number of acknowledgement-only packets sent.
-Experience shows that this reduction can be critical for high-rate connections.
+Experience shows that this reduction can be critical for high packet rate connections.

 - Similarly, receiving UDP datagrams can also be CPU intensive.
 Reducing the acknowledgement frequency also reduces the data sender's CPU usage because